Lemonjai/gallery/README.md

-# README
+# README for αβ Fashions

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+This project is to help fashion designers, trailors and etc..whom work in / or try to get into the fashion industry.
+This promotes their designs both their drawings and final product to consumers.

+Features in the website:

+* Users registration and classifications as either their status is β(beta) or α(Alpha)

-* Database initialization
+* Dashboard system

-* How to run the test suite
+* Ability to share to the social media platform

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Personal signatures of the person design

+* Ability to get messages from people whom are interested

+* Ability to store their designs and acts as portfolio for them